A Fill in the Blank prompt consists of a word, sentence, or passage with a blank space where a student provides the missing word or words.

 After adding your text, you can convert portions of the text to blanks by highlighting the desired word(s) and clicking Mark as Blank at the bottom of the prompt.

-To leave a hint or inline note for students, highlight a passage and click the Mark as Hint button at the bottom of the prompt.
-The hint will appear to students as an icon that they can hover over to reveal the text.
+To leave a hint or inline note for students, highlight a passage and right click to open the inline menu options, then click Tooltip.
+You will then enter the hint or inline note and press enter to finalize.
+Students will be able to hover over the word(s) to reveal the hint.

 Dropdown Fill in the Blanks